InfantSEE®

 At Omaha Primary EyeCare, we are proud to be a member of the American Optometric Association (AOA) and to be enrolled as InfantSEE® providers.
 InfantSEE® is a nationwide public health program designed to ensure that vision care becomes an integral part of infant wellness care to improve a child’s quality of life.

-What does an InfantSEE® assessment include?
+What does an InfantSEE® exam include?

 This assessment will examine: